zpzim/MSplitGEMM/README.md

 This repository contains four algorithms that implement the above equation in different ways.
 The algorithms here each have their own specific use cases, based on the advantages each one provides.

-# To Compile:
+# To Build/Run:
-make N will generate executable for algorithm N
-    make 1 will generate Algorithm 1
+     make N will generate executable for algorithm N make 1 will generate Algorithm 1
      make 2 will generate Algorithm 2
-    make 3 will generate Algorithm 3 multithreaded make 4 will generate Algorithm 3 sequential
+     make 3 will generate Algorithm 3
+     make 4 will generate Algorithm 4

+Run the executable, providing a single integer as a command line argument that specifies the size of the square matrices.
+The application supports testing non-square matrices, but these operations are not yet supported in the algorithms.

 # Algorithm 1: Generation of one output matrix at a time: